-The following table represents the number of lots in the various stages of the development process at the end of each year.
-The key is to notice that the overall number of lots in the pipeline had been decreasing until 2015, when several new subdivision started through the process.
+The following table (Fig. 3A.4) represents the number of lots in the various stages of the development process at the end of each year.
+Through the Preliminary Plan approval process, there was an increase of potential lots by 136.19 percent from 2015 to 2020.
+The overall number of lots in the pipeline in that same timeframe has followed that trajectory, with an 80.74 percent increase and is staying steady.
 The DCRPC estimates that there is still a 14-year supply of lots in the development process.